 I’m a new patient, what will happen at my first appointment?

 Once we have welcomed you and made sure you are comfortable, we will guide you through completing a brief medical history form.
-Once you have moved on to the clinic, our Dentists will conduct a new patient examination.
+Once you have moved into our clinical rooms, our Dentists will conduct a new patient examination.
 This involves a thorough review of your teeth, gums, chewing muscles, and any lumps or bumps in your mouth.

 We will often take x-rays to discover any decay between your teeth, or old leaking fillings that may need replacement.
 We may also take photos with our camera, which we display to you on the chair-side monitor to let you see exactly what is going on inside your mouth.
 Your dentist will also give you a thorough explanation of what’s happening with each tooth.
 At the end of your visit, we give you a treatment plan of findings and pricing so you will know exactly what your treatment costs are – no nasty surprises!